LordEidi/wombag/README.md

 **Wombag** is still under development:

-- the Wallabag v2 API is about 80% supported for now (PUT, GET, DELETE, PATCH Entries.
-No such things as Attributes and Tags yet.
-But we are working on it).
+- the Wallabag v2 API is about 85% supported for now (PUT, GET, DELETE, PATCH Entries, a little bit of Tags.
+No such things as Attributes yet.
+But they are a bit special on the Wallabag API anyway.
+They have a different entry point to the rest, as example).
 - there is also no such thing as multi-user support.
 While you can configure multiple users and devices, all those users will see the same data.
 This is definitely a planned feature, but not yet done (you might help out, if you need this quicker).
 - **Wombag** will not have a web UI for a while (isn't planned, but never say never).
 But there is our CLI interface which helps you in managing your data and users.
 - **Wombag** does not support TLS on its own.
 Make sure to have a proxy like Nginx in front of Wombag for that.
 See below for configuration hints on that.

-We use **Wombag** with the iOS and Firefox Wallabag Apps.
+We mostly test and use **Wombag** with the Firefox Wallabag App as well as with [Wallabag Pro](https://itunes.apple.com/gb/app/wallabag-pro/id1187619443) on iOS.
 YMMV if you use different clients.

 ## Installation ##